gregle/TwitchBot/README.md

 	!firstSeen
 	\\returns: gregle was first seen on Sun Aug 21 2016

-Returns when the target was first seen in chat
+Returns when the user was first seen in chat